DBradley27/Kinase-specificity-evolution/README.md

 ```

-## Evolutionry analysis of phosphorylation data
+## Evolutionary analysis of phosphorylation data

 All phosphorylation sites used for the evolutionary analysis of phosphorylation motifs are present in the following files: